Steve Jurvetson on why he couldn’t join the board of secretive Zoox

 “I thought that was such a typical braggadocio, typical Travis kind of statement,” he joked on stage today.
 But it was “picked up by the press, and a Morgan Stanley analyst asked Elon about it, and he was like, ‘Well, of course, we might someday do that, too.
 We might be in that business.'”

-Long story short, Jurvetson wasn’t able to take the seat as planned after all, with DFJ instead installing longtime partner Heidi Roizen in his stead.
-And though you can imagine DFJ’s stakes might make both Zoox and Tesla nervous about information flow, Jurvetson insisted on stage that there’s a “Chinese wall,” meaning that he and Roizen do not discuss with the companies or their respective strategies.
+Long story short, with Musk broadening his vision for Tesla, Jurvetson wasn’t able to take the seat with Zoox after all, with DFJ instead installing longtime partner Heidi Roizen in his stead.
+And while it’s easy to imagine that DFJ’s respective stakes might make both Zoox and Tesla nervous about what kind of information is being shared internally, Jurvetson insisted on stage that there’s a “Chinese wall,” meaning that he and Roizen never discuss the companies or their respective strategies.

 By the way, we asked Jurvetson if he could confirm reports that Zoox is in talks with Softbank about a huge round that would value it at between $3 billion and $4 billion.
 Jurvetson declined to do that, saying “they haven’t finished that” (meaning that new round).